 Recent literature has demonstrated the importance of fieldwork in geology.
 However, as the pandemic of COVID 19 emerged since 2019, several issues have arisen to develop fieldwork experiences in several educational centers around the world, at the same time resources have become scarce, and field experiences are often targeted for cuts.
-This was the case at the University of Calgary when massive enrollments placed a tremendous burden on resources.
-In courses throughout, field trips and other excursions were eliminated, making it so students do not have any field experiences until their third year.
-In response, we have developed the virtual field experiences (VFEs) from one of our nearby outcrops, Kinta Valley limestone to create a virtual reality (VR) model and 3D rock model based on the actual rock samples.
+In courses throughout, field trips and other excursions were postponed, making it so students do not have the opportunity to participate in geology field trips.
+In response, we have developed a virtual field experience (VFEs) from one of our nearby outcrops, Kinta Valley limestone to create a virtual reality (VR) model and 3D rock model based on available rock samples in our Laboratory at Universiti Teknologi Petronas..